Your Step-By-Step Renewal Guide

 Below, we’re sharing everything you need to know about renewing your MA real estate license.

-To keep your Massachusetts real estate license in “active” status, you are required to renew your license every two years.
+To keep your Massachusetts real estate license active you are required to renew your license every two years.
 This is mandatory for both real estate salespeople and real estate brokers who wish to operate in the state of Massachusetts.

-The Massachusetts Board of Registration of Real Estate Brokers and Salespersons is the state's licensing agency for those who practice real estate sales and brokering.
-This governing body has outlined the following stipulations:
+The Massachusetts Board of Registration of Real Estate Brokers and Salespersons is the state's licensing agency for those who practice as real estate agents.
+This governing body has outlined the following requirements:

-Whether you're a salesperson or a broker, the state of Massachusetts requires you to take continuing education prior to your license renewal.
+Whether you're a salesperson or a broker, the state of Massachusetts requires you to take continuing education (or CE) prior to your license renewal.
 You'll need to take 12 continuing education hours every 24 months.
+After completing your CE, you will pay a renewal fee and renew your license online on their licensing website, which is called E-Place.

-To keep it simple, Massachusetts has set your real estate license to “expire” every two years on your birthday.
+What day does your license expire?
+To keep things simple, Massachusetts has set your real estate license to expire every two years on your birthday.
 Since it’s easy for most of us to remember our birthdays, it’s also easy to remember your real estate license renewal deadline, as long as you also remember to skip a year.

 Yes.
-Before you can renew your real estate license in the state of Massachusetts, you are required to take 12 hours of continuing education classes.
+Before you can renew your real estate license in the state of Massachusetts, you are required to take 12 hours of real estate continuing education classes.

-But if you're busy and don't have time to come into an in-person class, that's okay.
-You can take your continuing education (CE) classes online.
-If you have a PC, tablet, or smartphone, you can access Continue Me, our board-certified real estate continuing education app.
-Class is in session as long as you have Internet connection.
-This enables you to take your renewal course on the go, whether that's at the gym, in between appointments, or whenever you have the time.
+If you're busy and don't have time to come into an in-person class, that's okay.
+You can take your continuing education classes online.
+If you have a PC, Mac, tablet, or smartphone, you can access our board-certified real estate continuing education anytime, anywhere.
+Class is in session as long as you have an internet connection!
+This enables you to take your renewal course on the go, whether that's at the gym on the treadmill, during downtime in between appointments, at your desk at work, or whenever you have the time.

-For a greater breakdown of the fees by license type, such as attorney broker or education waived broker/salesperson, click here.
+For a greater breakdown of the fees by other license types, such as attorney broker, corporate, or education waived broker/salesperson, click here.

-You can check the status of any real estate license, including yours.
+You can check the status of any real estate license, including yours, online.
 Click here to search for a Massachusetts real estate licensee.

 Keep in mind that if you're checking for yourself, you'll need to enter either your license number or your name, type of license, and the address you used when applying for your license.